jeroenvanhattem/on-air-tic-tac-toe/readme.md

 - The project runs on Vite.
 - The design is responsive.
-- The game has various grid sized.
+- The game has various grid sizes.
 I capped it at 5 to keep the UI usable, but the code knows no limit.
 - There is an AI, so you can play Tic Tac Toe on your own.
 - There is some basic testing which ensures that the game itself works.